8BitRain/Payper/README.md

 - [X] Change placeholder numbers for cost and number of payments to 0
 - [X] Change landing page options to just "Continue with Facebook" and "Continue without Facebook"
 - [X] Fix profile pic preview for non-Facebook accounts on 'Profile'
+- [ ] Fix keyboard spacing on edit profile pages for small phones

 ### MVP Logic Bugs (Brady)
 - [X] Fix bug where user state is not properly reset upon signing out and signing in with another account